Return-To-The-Roots/s25client/data/RTTR/texte/readme.txt

     (In Nightly's you can update with RTTR.BAT)

     Note: RTTR does not change any files from the original game.
-    It acts like a game-mod.
+    It acts as a game-mod.

    -----------------------------------------------------------------------------